 Through our child-centered curriculum, CEDS students will develop an active approach to learning that is full of confidence, enthusiasm and joy.
 Their cognitive, emotional and physical development will proceed as our experienced faculty build curriculum guided by the children’s interests, keeping school fun and inspiring.
 By facilitating the growth of their character and moral integrity, CEDS students will use their knowledge, compassion and intellect to promote health, happiness, peace and justice for all citizens.

-Last summer the Vestry of the Church of the Epiphany voted to move its house of worship from York Avenue at 74th Street one block west to the historic Jan Hus Presbyterian Church at 351 East 74th Street.
+A few summers ago the Vestry of the Church of the Epiphany voted to move its house of worship from York Avenue at 74th Street one block west to the historic Jan Hus Presbyterian Church at 351 East 74th Street.
 This will be Epiphany’s sixth home since its founding in downtown Manhattan in 1833.

 Q: What will happen to The Church of the Epiphany Day School?

-Epiphany purchased the Jan Hus property, and Jan Hus and its parishioners have purchased a smaller location on the Upper East Side.
+Epiphany purchased the Jan Hus property, and Jan Hus and its parishioners purchased a smaller location on the Upper East Side.
 Both congregations will continue their ministry in the community.
 Starting in the summer of 2019, the former Jan Hus building will be lovingly restored with a focus on full accessibility from the street and throughout the interior.
 The interior spaces will be totally reconfigured, including a fully renovated and re-designed school space.